Spatial correlations of field observables in two half-spaces separated by a movable perfect mirror: The two-cavity system

 where N is the normal ordering operator, and the coupling constants are given by

 with $\wk = ck$.
 The coupling constants $C_{kj}^1$ and $C_{kj}^2$ have an opposite sign since, when the wall moves from its equilibrium position, the sign of its displacement is opposite for the two cavities.
-This Hamiltonian holds for small displacements around the equilibrium position, and it is the immediate generalization of the Hamiltonian introduced in \cite{Law95} to our two-cavity case.
+This Hamiltonian holds for small displacements of the movable wall around its equilibrium position $\Lo$, and it is the immediate generalization to our two-cavity case of the Hamiltonian introduced in \cite{Law95} and discussed before.
+It is quadratic in the annihilation and creation operators relative to the two half-spaces, and its structure immediately yields an effective interaction between the field modes (that are independent in the usual case of fixed cavity walls).

 A generic eigenstate of the unperturbed Hamiltonian $H_0$ will be labeled as

 where the first item $n_{wall}$ denotes the number of excitations in the mirror (phonons), while $\{n^1\}$ and $\{n^2\}$ denote, respectively, a complete set of occupation numbers of the field modes of the first and of the second cavity.
 The unperturbed ground state is thus $\lvert g \rangle =\lvert 0; \{ 0\} ; \{ 0\} \rangle$, with unperturbed energy $E_g=0$.